 Summer Camp: 7 a.m.-6 p.m.

 Before School Program

 Before School: M-F, 7 a.m. - 8:30 a.m.

 After School: M-F, 2-6 p.m.

 Daycare: M-F, 7 a.m. - 6 p.m.

-You can email us at firstname.lastname@example.org for more information about programs at our Rotterdam facility.
+You can call us at (518) 355-5578 or email us at firstname.lastname@example.org for more information about programs at our Rotterdam facility.

 Old friends and new friends will get together in this introductory week and community building week where the crew administers lots of friendship and cooperative-based games and activities to assimilate everyone to the new environment and train them on the TSL way.

 Campers will engage in a host of games, projects, and activities that revolve around the medieval period.
 Whether making dragon eyes, popsicle stick catapults, castle silhouettes, or playing thief, catch the dragon's tail, or protect the castle, kids will have a ball with this engaging theme.

 Week 3, July 15-19 ALIEN INVASION